 Hear, hear (usually with a comma and set apart as a self-contained sentence) is the conventional spelling of the colloquial exclamation used to express approval for a speaker or sentiment.
 It’s essentially short for hear him, hear him or hear this, hear this, where these phrases are a sort of cheer.

 Here, here is widely regarded as a misspelling, although it is a common one, and there are ways to logically justify its use.
-But for what it’s worth, hear, hear is the original form (the Oxford English Dictionary cites examples going back to the 17th century) and is the one listed in dictionaries.
-English reference books mention here, here only to note that it’s wrong.
+But for what it’s worth, hear, hear is the original form (English Dictionaries cite examples going back to the 17th century) and is the one listed in dictionaries.

 Even though hear and here sounds alike, they have very different meanings.
 Use hear for anything that deals with sound.
 You can easily remember this because the word ear is located in the word hear.